whiskeysierra/switchboard/README.md

 }
 ```

-#### Hints

-The worker's task then is to inspect the switchboard to find all subscriptions for `User`s and fetch their hints, i.e. their names.
-The worker may then use
-some optimized way to fetch multiple users at once and sends the results back to the switchboard.

-Workers can utilize subscription hints to reduce the number of calls to retrieve message sources.
-This may be useful in some circumstances.
-Feel free to ignore
-hints and bulk fetch and send messages into the switchboard.

 ### Recording messages

 Switchboard has an answering machine builtin.
 That means any message that arrives without anyone receiving it right away will be recorded and delivered as